johannsp/CWRUBC-Password-Generator/README.md

 which other special characters may be present.

-Unlike the enforceRequirementsVersion branch, the chooseCharsetVersion branch logic does not make lower case characters more likely to occur than allowable special characters.
+Unlike the enforceRequirementsVersion branch, the chooseCharsetVersion branch logic does not make lower case characters more likely to occur than the other allowable special characters.

 User criteria for an acceptable password include
 - Specify minimum password length between 8 and 128